TanvirOnGH/firefox-config/readme.md

 - **Windows**: Your default profile can be found at `%APPDATA%\Mozilla\Firefox\Profiles\`.
 Alternatively, navigate to `about:support` in Firefox, and click on `Open Folder` next to the `Profile Directory` section.

 - **macOS**: Locate your default profile in `~/Library/Application Support/Firefox/Profiles/`.
 Or, go to `about:support` in Firefox, and click on `Show in Finder` next to the `Profile Directory` section.

-## Enabling `userChrome.css` and `userContent.css`

-Enable `userChrome.css` and `userContent.css` support in Firefox:

-1. Go to `about:config` and click the "Accept the Risk and Continue" button.
-2. In the search box, type `toolkit.legacyUserProfileCustomizations.stylesheets`.
-3. Double-click the `toolkit.legacyUserProfileCustomizations.stylesheets` entry to set its value to **`true`**.
-4. Restart Firefox.

 ## Theme